 The Board identifies the skills that it collectively needs to discharge its responsibilities effectively, and steps are taken to improve effectiveness, where necessary.
 It is assessed that the members of the Board as a group provide skills and competencies to ensure the effectiveness of the Board and its committees.
 These include banking, insurance, accounting, finance, law, strategy formulation, business acumen, management experience, understanding of industry and customer, familiarity with regulatory requirements and knowledge of risk management.
-Details of the Directors' professional qualifications and background can be found on pages 173 to 176.
+Details of the Directors' professional qualifications and background can be found on pages 182 to 186.

 As a principle of good corporate governance, all Directors are subject to re-nomination and re-election at regular intervals and at least every three years.
 The Bank's Articles of Association provide for the retirement of Directors by rotation and all appointments and re-appointments of Directors have to be approved by the MAS.
-Given the size of the Bank, its business complexity and the number of board committees, the Board considered that an appropriate Board size is between 12 and 14 members.
-The number of Board members is currently 11, but this is expected to revert to the appropriate number in due course.
+Given the size of the Bank, its business complexity and the number of board committees, the Board considered that an appropriate board size is between 12 and 14 members.
+The number of Board members is currently 14.